An unconventional success strategy for workers? Managing your manager

 Your boss is one of your most important pathways to career growth and success.
 Managing your boss comes down to helping them align with you on goals.
-Perhaps you want to eventually take on a new type of responsibility, which differs from your current role.
-The first step is learning to understand each other based off a solid foundation of trust.
+Perhaps you want to eventually take on a new type of responsibility, which differs from your current role; this is the time to strategically manage your manager.

 And whether your boss is a strict ruler or a shining example of leadership, it is up to you to express what you need from them by establishing this strong connection.
+The first step is learning to understand each other based off a solid foundation of trust.
 To find success at your workplace, here are a few steps you can take to improve a relationship with your manager and ensure you are both on the same page.

 Establish a firm foundation